Atiyakh/Chat-Room/README.md

 - **Low-Level TCP Communication**: Utilizes low-level TCP sockets for efficient and reliable communication.

+- **User Interface**: GUI was created with PyQt5 to maintain a robust and stable user experience.

 - **Multi-User Chat Rooms**: Supports multiple chat rooms, allowing users to join and participate in different discussions.

 - **Customizable Settings**: Configure chat room behavior, such as maximum users, room names, and permissions.